DISARMFoundation/DISARMframeworks/generated_pages/techniques_index.md

 <tr>
 <td><a href="techniques/T0104.002.md">T0104.002</a></td>
 <td>Dating App</td>
-<td>“Dating App” refers to any platform (or platform feature) in which the ostensive purpose is for users to develop a physical/romantic relationship with other users.

-Threat Actors can exploit users’ quest for love to trick them into doing things like revealing sensitive information or giving them money.

-Examples include Tinder, Bumble, Grindr, Facebook Dating, Tantan, Badoo, Plenty of Fish, hinge, LOVOO, OkCupid, happn, and Mamba.</td>
+<td>“Dating App” refers to any platform (or platform feature) in which the ostensive purpose is for users to develop a physical/romantic relationship with other users.<br /> <br />Threat Actors can exploit users’ quest for love to trick them into doing things like revealing sensitive information or giving them money.<br /> <br />Examples include Tinder, Bumble, Grindr, Facebook Dating, Tantan, Badoo, Plenty of Fish, hinge, LOVOO, OkCupid, happn, and Mamba.<br><br> <b>Associated Techniques and Sub-techniques</b><br> <b>T0097.109: Romantic Suitor Persona:</b> Analysts can use this sub-technique for tagging cases where an account presents itself as seeking a romantic or physical connection with another person.</td>
 <td>TA07</td>
 </tr>
 <tr>